get started today

 Tirzepatide

 Tirzepatide is sometimes sold under the brand names Zepbound or Mounjaro.
 Tirzepatide is a GIP and GLP-1 receptor agonist.
-Tirzepatide causes the same effects of Semaglutide, reducing appetite and slowing the digestive process.
-In addition to working on the GLP-1 receptors in the brain it also has an effect on the GIP receptors.
+Tirzepatide causes the same effects as semaglutide, reducing appetite and slowing the digestive process.
+In addition to working on the GLP-1 receptors in the brain, it also has an effect on the GIP receptors.

 Making the Right Choice for Weight Loss

-Ahara’s weight loss program will provide you with the resources to get prescribed Semaglutide or Tirzepadite.
-You will start by having a virtual visit with a health care provider to determine if you are a good candidate for one of our weight loss medications.
+Ahara’s weight loss program will provide you with the resources to get prescribed semaglutide or tirzepatide.
+You will start by having a virtual visit with a healthcare provider to determine if you are a good candidate for one of our weight loss medications.
 In addition to being a source for your weight loss medications, we will also provide ongoing nutritional guidance to ensure that you have all the resources you need to succeed on your weight loss journey.

 Take control of your health.